 Shortly after his hiring, he was appointed web director, managing all online content including the newspaper’s website, social media and multimedia content.
 In December 2012 he was appointed assistant sports editor, running the sports desk, assigning stories, sub-editing and budget planning.
 In Summer 2013 he was appointed the Kernel’s sports editor for 2013-14.

 He has live tweeted and written game previews and reports for multiple sporting events, including Barclay’s Premier League soccer, the 2013 NCAA Basketball Tournament and various University of Kentucky sports teams including, men’s basketball, women’s basketball, baseball, men’s soccer and women’s soccer.
 He has also written scouting reports, columns and profiles of high school basketball prospects, including Julius Randle and James Young.

+He enjoys closely following current affairs, industry news and sports, holding particular interests for basketball, baseball, soccer, ice hockey, football and formula one.
 He has interned with BBC Three Counties Radio and Millwall F.C. and spent the summer of 2013 as an online and sports intern at the Herald-Leader newspaper in Lexington, Ky., while also working as summer editor of the Kernel.

 In 2001 an idea from Hurley sparked the creation of the Neil Harris Everyman Appeal charity.
 Hurley has been an active fundraiser and spokesman for the charity since its formation, working closely with Harris, the 2001 Division One Golden Boot winner and the manager of Millwall’s U21 team.
 He has written as a freelance writer for several outlets, including The Score, Bit O’Red Blog and RaptorsHQ.